Marcelle Ferron: Work

 One of her stained-glass windows is at Champ-de-Mars metro station in Montreal, Quebec.
 It was one of the first non-figurative works to be installed in the metro, in defiance of the didactic style present in other works of the period, and signalled a major shift in public art in Montreal between the policies of then art director Robert Lapalme and future art director and fellow automatiste Jean-Paul Mousseau.
 Other examples of her works can be seen at Vendôme metro station, Centre hospitalier universitaire Sainte-Justine, and the ICAO headquarters, in Montreal; the Place du Portage in Gatineau, Quebec; and the Granby, Quebec courthouse.

 Awards and honours

+At the VI Bienal (1961) in São Paulo, Brazil, she represented Canada along with Ron Bloore, Alex Colville, Gordon Smith and Harold Town and won the silver medal, making her the first Québécoise to receive such an international recognition.

 In 1983, she was awarded the Paul-Émile-Borduas prize for the visual arts by the government of Quebec.
 In 1985, she was made a Knight of the National Order of Quebec and was promoted to Grand Officer in 2000.
 She also was a member of the Royal Canadian Academy of Arts.